Topological Data Analysis in smart manufacturing: State of the art and futuredirections: Results

 \subsection{Quality Control on Process Level}

-After outlining literature on quality control on product level (\cref{subsec:cluster-2}), we now discuss the results on the process level.
-Given process data, the goal is to assess the quality of the production process, whilst not observing the produced goods, rather instead the process variables are being observed (c.f.~\cref{fig:cluster-3}).
-Examples of the data are machine states, sensor data, or other data acquired from the production process.
-For this task, $7$ works were found during the review.
-Whilst this number suggests divers applications, actually only two main applications were identified.
+The applications in this cluster aim to assess production process quality by observing the state of the process.
+These observables are assesed during the production process (cf.~\Cref{fig:production_process}, \emph{Production}).
+Examples of data in this context are machine states, sensor data, or other data acquired during the production process.
+From these process variables, failures, anomalies, and other quality issues can be detected.

+Nine works belonging to this cluster were found during the review.
+These works deal with two major application types.
+As illustrated with the example of an injection molding machine in \Cref{fig:cluster-3}, all applications (with one exception) are based on time-series data as the input.

-Given observations from key process parameters, the goal of the work in~\cite{guo2016} and \cite{guo2017} is to predict the productivity of a manufacturing process.
-According to the authors, their works are the first employing methods from \gls{tda} for the application of manufacturing.
-In~\cite{guo2016}and \cite{guo2017}, the authors propose the use of the Mapper Algorithm to identify intrinsic clusters in a benchmark processing dataset.
-Using the Mapper Algorithm's output network, key process variables or features are selected that impact the final product quality.
+Given observations from key process parameters, the aim of the works in~\cite{guo2016} and~\cite{guo2017} is to predict the productivity of a manufacturing process.
+The authors use Mapper to identify intrinsic clusters within benchmark processing datasets.
+Using Mappers output network, key process variables or features that impact the final product quality the most are selected.
 Their work showed that this model achieves the same level of prediction accuracy as with all process variables, while being more cost-effective.

 The second application within the cluster of quality control on process level is the detection of chatter.
-Chatter detection in machining gained some attention over the last years, as can be seen by a survey work on that particular application domain~\cite{kounta2022}.
-Detection of chatter is important, since it can lead to damage to the workpiece and the machine tools.
-Especially, the detection using methods of chatter using methods from \gls{tda} gained some attraction and influenced the work of Firas A. Khasawneh, by contributing $5$ works to this application.
-The first work~\cite{khasawneh2016} is a proof of concept, where the authors show that \gls{ph} can be used for chatter detection.
-In the follow-up work~\cite{khasawneh2018a}, the authors propose a method for chatter detection, based on \gls{ph} and supervised learning.
-The authors state that their method is able to detect chatter with a high accuracy.
-In~\cite{yesilli2019b}, the authors propose a supervised method for chatter detection based on topological feature vectors obtained using \gls{ph}.
-The very same work is described in more detail in~\cite{yesilli2022b}.
-In their follow-up work, they additionally propose a method for transfer learning~\cite{yesilli2022a}.
-Here, they showed and evaluated that transfer learning can be used to improve the performance of the chatter, when training using different datasets.
-This work also employs dynamic time warping, to align the time series.
+Chatter detection in machining has garnered attention in recent years, as can be seen by a survey work on this particular application domain~\cite{kounta2022}.
+Detection of chatter is important since the abnormally of chattering can lead to damage to the workpiece or the machine tools.
+Using \gls{tda} methods for chatter detection has been studied in a line of research by Khasawneh et al.